Growth Trends for Related Jobs

 Courses offered at universities that can help fabric stylists include textile production, textile economics, drawing, art, fashion history, marketing, sales, advertising, business management and computers.
 Effective fabric stylists have both a fashion sense and a firm grasp on finances, according to Creative Art Schools.
 They must also be creative.
 They must also be able to communicate well, since many fashion ideas can be difficult to explain.

 The need for fabric stylists and other fashion designers is expected to grow 1 percent between 2008 and 2018, according to the Bureau of Labor Statistics.
 This growth will be driven by middle-class consumers wanting more stylish clothes at affordable prices.
 The textile industry is declining rapidly in the United States, but fashion designers are not likely to be outsourced, since clothing companies have a tendency to keep fashion designers in-house.
 However, increasing overseas competition from other growing textile industries overseas might reduce the need for fabric stylists somewhat.

-In 2008, the median earnings for fashion designers was $61,160, according to the Bureau of Labor Statistics.
-The highest 10 percent earned more than $124,780, while the lowest 10 percent earned less than $32,150.
 Many fashion designers are able to move into positions of upper management in clothing enterprises, which pay the highest salaries in the fashion design industry.
 Fashion designers who work for specialized stores often earn less.

 - Top 10% Annual Salary: More than $146,300 ($70.34/hour)

 - Median Annual Salary: $75,810 ($36.45/hour)